Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision

 \subsection{Closed-loop control results}

+The \ac{MPC} controller solved the \ac{OCP} from Section \ref{sec:mpc_formulation} every 15~minutes.
+The \ac{OCP} was formulated with CVXPY \cite{diamond2016cvxpy} in Python 3 and solved using MOSEK \cite{mosek}.The control variables' optimal values were obtained over a 24h horizon.
+Only the next time step's decision values are relayed to the actuators via the Python-OPC UA client.
+All the hardware is equipped with dedicated meters, and all the measurements are stored in a Microsoft SQL database \cite{nestpubwiki}.
+Since the actuators cannot perfectly execute the set points, a distinction is made between the measured power and the power set point planned by the controller in the following results.

+Model parameters were identified from 2019 data using the prediction error method \cite{ljung1987systems}.
+The models are then re-sampled according to the set of inequidistant sampling time intervals shown in \autoref{fig:dyna_sampling_time}.
+The strategy assumes the same power set point during a sample time interval.
+The accuracy of each individual appliance is not presented here.
+However, additional experiments were carried out, where energy input for \ac{SH} and \ac{DHW} was minimized and their temperature were found to stay close to their lower limits \cite{aliunid_proj_report}.
+It is worth noting that this is a common experimental design for validating modeling accuracy, as demonstrated in \cite{bunning2020experimental} and \cite{lian2021adaptive}.
+Additionally, the following experimental results further confirm modeling accuracy, as both \ac{SH} and \ac{DHW} temperatures stay within predefined limits while optimizing according to carbon intensity, except for dramatic disturbances.

-In the week-long experiment, power set points of all controllable assets were obtained by solving the \ac{OCP} formulated in Eq. \eqref{eqn:gb1_optimization} and the \ac{OCP} with modified objective function during flexibility provision.
-Controller decisions, realized power input and responses of all the assets are presented in this part and the results are first presented on an individual appliance basis.
-Afterwards, the net power exchange with the grid is summarized in \autoref{fig:exp_result_grid_emission_nov}.
+In the week-long experiment, power set points of all controllable assets were obtained by solving the \ac{OCP} formulated in Eq. \eqref{eqn:gb1_optimization} and the \ac{OCP} with a modified objective function during flexibility provision.
+This section presents the controller decisions, realized power input and responses of all the assets, first detailing results for individual appliance.
+The net power exchange with the grid follows, as illustrated in \autoref{fig:exp_result_grid_emission_nov}.